Grandma has been making pineapple upside down cake for decades. It’s a family FAVORITE dessert that happens to be grandpa’s favorite!

 Measured flour on a kitchen counter.

-• 1 (20-ounce) can pineapple rings in juice Measure out ½ cup of juice and drain the excess liquid.
+• Pineapple rings in juice (1, 20-ounce can): Juicy fruit that caramelizes as it bakes and infuses the cake with pineapple flavor.
+Measure out ½ cup of juice and drain the excess liquid.
 Leave the canned pineapple pieces in a colander to finish draining or pat dry with a paper towel (fresh pineapple can be used – just peel and cut accordingly; you will still also need pineapple juice)

 • optional nuts – Sprinkle chopped walnuts or pecans in the bottom of the baking dish.